Stek-io/ghost-docker/README.md

 # Build a new Ghost Docker Image

+Before building make sure you have the latest node 4 installed, e.g.

+    nvm install 4
+    nvm use 4

 1. Build Ghost: Run the following command to build Ghost: `./build-ghost.sh <tag to build>`
 2. Build Docker image: Run the following command to build a Docker image: `./build-image.sh -t <docker image full name> .`
 3. Push upstream: `docker push` (you will need to be logged in the Docker Hub repository;